xsutD7YBMiZCkgV9uxxJ6Z/movemint/README.md

 # Join the Movemint

 Now, you may want to join us as we work hard to make `movemint` a reality!
 Jump to the `Research` section; it may give you ideas to contribute as code or documentation!
-You may also want to join the [OL] collective's [Discord] channel.

 # Contributing

 Use standard GitHub practices.
 Fork this repository.
 Clone to your machine.
 Branch from the tip, etc.

-`git branch -b my_awesome_contribution_to_the_movemint`
+`git checkout -b my_awesome_contribution_to_the_movemint`

 Code away, commit, test, and push to GitHub.